 Rob Pickels 41:51

-you are.
-You’re popular on my Strava feed.
+Dude, Strava – you are, you’re popular on my Strava feed.

 Grant Holicky 41:55

-No, I run almost every morning because I have limited time in the afternoon.
-So the run is like this little extra cardiovascular piece.
-But in the off season, I run a lot because I tend to be in Belgium, and from citard, there’s great running right out the USA Cycling house door.
-And if we’re going to a race, or we’re doing this or that, I’m not going to be on the bike, so I’ll just run and get that in.
-And that’s something I’ve done for years as a coach.
-And between sessions, the swim meets, I would get out and go for a 20 minute run because it always made me feel better than a nap.
-I’m
+No, I run almost every morning because I have limited time in the afternoon so the run is like this little extra cardiovascular piece, but in the off-season, I run a lot because I tend to be in Belgium, and from Sittard, there’s great running right out the USA Cycling House door and if we’re going to a race or we’re doing this or that, I’m not going to be on the bike, so I’ll just run and get that in.
+And that’s something I’ve done for years as a coach and between sessions of swim meets, I would get out and go for a 20 minute run because it always made me feel better than a nap.

 Rob Pickels 42:25

-always motivated to run in Europe.
+I’m always motivated to run in Europe.
 I think I have more running miles in Europe than I do in the US.
 There’s just something about running around those cities and trails.
-Well,

 Grant Holicky 42:33

-it’s cool in Europe, man, there’s like, especially in Belgium and the Netherlands, there’s little trails everywhere.
-There’s little farm roads everywhere, and you run on them, and everybody’s out walking their dog or walking around, it feels it just feels more normal than it does in the States.
-I mean, in the states you’re on roads or sidewalks, it just doesn’t work as well.
-Also,
+Well, it’s cool in Europe, man, there’s like, especially in Belgium and the Netherlands, there’s little trails everywhere, there’s little farm roads everywhere, and you run on them and everybody’s out walking their dog or walking around, it feels – it just feels more normal than it does in the States, I mean, in the states you’re on roads or sidewalks, it just doesn’t work as well.

 Noah Granigan 42:52

-the Netherlands, in January isn’t really the best riding weather.
+Also, the Netherlands in January isn’t really the best riding weather.

 Rob Pickels 43:45

-This weather is an interesting X Factor, because Noah seems like he’s real motivated when the weather gets bad.
-I think, like most people would be the other way or not to
+This weather is an interesting “X” factor, because Noah seems like he’s real motivated when the weather gets bad.
+I think most people would be the other way around.

 Grant Holicky 43:53